iltommi/qdb-documentation/source/reference/qdb_bench.rst

     Example
         Run the test on a memcached compatible server::

-            qdb_comparison --protocol=memcached
+            qdb_bench --protocol=memcached

 .. option:: --threads=<threads>

-    Specifies the number of threads qdb_comparison should use to run the test.
+    Specifies the number of threads qdb_bench should use to run the test.
 Each thread will run the test script, duplicating its operations.
 This function is helpful to simulate multiple clients from a single test instance.

     Argument
         An integer between 1 and 100 representing the number of threads to use.